usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 # Introduction

-The purpose of this document is to propose a normative basic standard for scripture references.
+This document is a normative basic standard for scripture references.
 Notice it is not concerned with localised references, even for English.
 There already exists an informal specification for scripture references which resolves within a particular translation down to the verse level.
 But there are desires to extend this reference in other directions:

 * To be recognisable as a standard book, chapter, verse reference.
 * To be able to reference text in other translations.